 Team

-We are a multidisciplinary research team consisting of physicists, chemists, optical and biomedical engineers.
+We are an interdisciplinary research team consisting of physicists, chemists, optical and biomedical engineers.

 Mads S. Bergholt